AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   and access to a :ref:`groundLocation` module are within requirements.
 - new :ref:`scenarioGroundLocationImaging` example script that demonstrates the aforementioned module integrated into a full on-board data system.
+- new :ref:`etSphericalControl` module that controls the relative motion of the Electrostatic Tug
+- new :ref:`scenarioDebrisReorbitET` example script that demonstrates using the Electrostatic Tug and the Multi-Sphere Method

 Version 2.0.3
 -------------